mikrono/tModLoaderWiki_kr_ko/Basic-Recipes.md

 Recipes consist of Ingredients (Items consumed to craft the result), Tiles (Tiles you need to stand by), and Results (Item created).
 ## Basic Recipe Structure
 First, make sure you have `using Terraria.ModLoader` at the top of your .cs file so you can use the ModRecipe class.
+You will also want `using Terraria.ID` as well if you plan to use any vanilla tiles or ingredients.

 To start a recipe we create an instance of the ModRecipe class: